 Unfortunately, the total time of the activity is 30 minutes only.
 It seems short but they need to accommodate more tourists.

-We were told that Oslob is experiencing shortage of water.
-So, shower may not be available.
+After enjoying the sandbar, we went back to the whale shark orientation area to have lunch and take a shower.
+We were told that Oslob is experiencing a shortage of water.
+So, the shower may not be available.
 We were fortunate because all of us were able to take a shower.

-Either we will go to Tumalog Falls or Cuartel.
+Our next destination is either Cuartel or Tumalog Falls.
 We all chose Cuartel because we want to have a break from water activities.

-I prefer visiting these kind of places because of its historical background.
+I prefer visiting these kinds of places because of its historical background.
 I feel like I’m having a trip down memory lane.

 Hiking to Osmeña peak will take about 20 to 30 minutes, depending on your pace.
 I don’t exercise nor hike, but I find it easy to hike here.